EdgeTranslate/EdgeTranslate/README.md

 ## Manually Install

-Firstly you need to download the extension package from [GitHub Release](https://github.com/EdgeTranslate/EdgeTranslate/releases).
+Firstly you need to download the extension package for your browser (Chrome and QQ Browser use the same package) from [GitHub Releases](https://github.com/EdgeTranslate/EdgeTranslate/releases).

-It is recommended to download the latest version for your browser (Chrome and QQ Browser use the same package).
+It is always recommended to download the latest version.

 ### Chrome